-Given experimental evidence by Andreassen and Kraus (1990) that traders tend to extrapolate recent price trends rather than instantaneous price movements, we assume that traders learn information from past as opposed to current prices, in the spirit of the positive feedback traders in De Long et al. (1990), Hong and Stein (1999), and Barberis et al. (2018).13
+Given experimental evidence by Andreassen and Kraus (1990) that traders tend to extrapolate recent price trends rather than instantaneous price movements, we assume that traders learn information from past as opposed to current prices, in the spirit of the positive feedback traders in De Long et al. (1990), Hong and Stein (1999), and Barberis et al. (2018).11

 Importantly, while other details of our setup where chosen for tractability, the asymmetric nature of the information structure, and learning from past as opposed to current prices are key to our model.
-The first assumption allows informed agents to have an edge relative to uninformed traders, and we think of it as capturing different types of market participants (e.g. hedge funds vs retail traders).
-The second assumption allows the feedback effect between prices and beliefs embedded in partial equilibrium thinking to play out dynamically rather than in a single period, and is consistent with evidence on extrapolative beliefs.
+The first assumption allows informed agents to have an edge relative to uninformed traders, and we think of it as capturing different types of market participants (e.g. hedge funds vs retail traders), consistent with the focus on "insiders" and "outsiders" playing distinct roles in historical narratives.
+The second assumption (which is common in models of extrapolative expectations, De Long et al. 1990, Hong and Stein 2007 and Barberis et al. 2018) allows the feedback effect between prices and beliefs embedded in partial equilibrium thinking to play out dynamically rather than in a single period, and is consistent with evidence on extrapolative beliefs (Andreassen and Kraus 1990, Case et al. 2012).
+One way to rationalize this is to think of models of extrapolative beliefs as embedding an additional layer of bounded rationality, which prevents traders from updating their beliefs and trade at the same time, and instead induces them to perform these two tasks sequentially.

-$^{^{12}}$ See Abreu and Brunnermeier (2002) among others for a study of the role of higher order beliefs in forecasting.
+10See Abreu and Brunnermeier (2002) among others for a study of the role of higher order beliefs in forecasting.
 Section 3 of our paper expands on this discussion.

-13Supplementary Material available on the authors' websites show that the main intuitions of the model go through even if we assume that uninformed traders submit market orders that do not condition on the current price level.
+11Online Appendix E shows how the main intuitions go through even when uninformed traders submit market orders that do not condition on the current price level.